Make the most of your summer by seizing new business opportunities while your competition takes time off!

 1. Add 20 new “A” level prospects to your list and call them.
-An “A” level prospect is the person you most want to do business with.
+An “A” level prospect is the person with whom you most want to do business.
 He/she buys the right amount, at the right price, in the right time frame.
 Criteria for an “A” level prospect can include industry, size of company, department, level of decision-maker and geography.
-To determine the makeup of your “A” level prospects, look at the makeup of your “A” level customers.
+One way to determine the makeup of your “A” level prospects, look at the makeup of your “A” level customers.
 Then, using the criteria, replicate the recipe.
 Block out a minimum of 1 hour twice a week with your office phone off, email closed, cell phone off and hammer away at the prospect list.
 You may even need to hang a “Do Not Disturb” sign on your office door!

 2. Catch up with your current clients and up-sell by offering incremental programs and add-on services.
 Capture “Sweep-up Dollars” from the “use it or lose it by year end” client budget.
 One Sales Director in the media industry called one of his clients and said, “We have a really interesting program, and if you have any budget available for this year, I’d like to discuss the benefits of the program with you.”
 That simple call resulted in a $100K sale.
 That’s why I call it “sweep up dollars”.
 The money is lying around and you sweep it up!